 Cable works at Moray East OWF in full swing

-Inter-array cable testing and termination will start at the Moray East offshore wind farm around 11 November, with the first of the two campaigns scheduled for this kind of work.
+Inter-array cable testing and termination will start at the Moray East offshore wind farm around 11 November, with the first of the two campaigns for this work scheduled to commence then.

 The testing and termination works will be carried out from the wind turbines and offshore substation platforms at the project site some 22 kilometres off the Aberdeenshire coast in Scotland, with the personnel and equipment to be based on the Siem Barracuda vessel.